 The prices have picked up even in France, where the rates were stagnant for some time.
 Also, the apartment price in Paris increased to $1,042 per square foot (almost 5 to 6 per cent more than last year).

-The European real estate investment is widely undergoing change due to Brexit, political changes & instability and unpredictability related to some European economies.
-Some of the rapidly moving events and changes in the political scene in Germany, and its stand with the UK, and the separatist movement in Spain, the elections in Italy, and stable regulatory environment & supportive infrastructure developments in Dubai, have been attracting rich buyers from Africa and Asia.
+The European real estate market is widely transforming due to Brexit, political changes & instability and unpredictability related to some European economies.
+Some of the rapidly moving events and changes in the political scenario in Germany, its stand with the UK, the separatist movement in Spain, and the elections in Italy have adversely impacted buying trends.

-To get the latest deals and emerging trends in European properties check - Hamilton International Estates (www.hamiltoninternationalestates.com).
+To get the latest deals and emerging trends in European properties, check - Hamilton International Estates (www.hamiltoninternationalestates.com).